Constant-roll inflation and primordial black holes within Barrow entropic framework: Introduction

-After inflation ended, the primordial inhomogeneities of the primordial power spectrum on small scales re-entered the Hubble horizon in the radiation dominated era, significant amount of primordial black holes (PBHs) can be formed as a result of the gravitational collapse~\cite{Hawking1971, Carr1974} if the amplitude of the primordial power spectrum produced during inflation is strong enough.
+After inflation ended, the primordial inhomogeneities in the primordial power spectrum on small scales re-entered the Hubble horizon during the radiation dominated era, and a significant amount of primordial black holes (PBHs) can be formed as a result of the gravitational collapse~\cite{Hawking1971, Carr1974} if the amplitude of the primordial power spectrum produced during inflation is sufficiently large.
 After PBHs were proposed, they were found that they could be a candidate of dark matter~\cite{Chapline1975} and were reconsidered~\cite{Bird2016, Sasaki2016} after black holes mergers were detected by LIGO~\cite{Abbott2016}.
-PBHs can offer us an opportunity to explore the physics of the early universe and may play some important roles in cosmology.
-Thus, PBHs were widely discussed in some modified gravity theories, such as scalar-tensor gravity~\cite{Barrow1996}, $f(T)$ gravity~\cite{Bhadra2013}, Brans-Dicke gravity~\cite{Aliferis2021}, $f(Q)$ gravity~\cite{Chanda2022}, teleparallel gravity~\cite{Bourakadi2022}, $f(Q,T)$ gravity~\cite{Bourakadi2023}, and studied in some inflationary models including slow-roll inflation~\cite{Carr1993, Ivanov1994, Yokoyama1998, Bellido2017, Biagetti2018, Fu2020, Davies2022}, ultra-slow-roll inflation~\cite{Di2018, Fu2019, Ballesteros2020, Liu2021, Figueroa2022} and constant-roll inflation~\cite{Motohashi2020, Tomberg2023, Bourakadi2023}.
-PBHs also have attracted lots of attention since they may constitute part or all of dark matter~\cite{Clesse2015, Kawasaki2016, Carr2016, Inomata2017, Inomata2018, Carr2018, Germani2019, Kusenko2020, Pacheco2020, Calabrese2022, Pacheco2023, Flores2023, Dike2023}, they may play a role in the synthesis of heavy elements~\cite{Fuller2017, Keith2020} and could be responsible for some astrophysical phenomena, such as, seeding supermassive black holes~\cite{Kawasaki2012, Clesse2015, Carr2018, Kusenko2020}, seeding galaxies~\cite{Clesse2015, Carr2018}, explaining the gravitational wave signals observed by the LIGO detectors~\cite{Inomata2017a, Kusenko2020}.
-The existence of PBHs formed in the early universe still remains an open question.
-PBHs with mass smaller than $5 \times 10^{11}kg$ would have been evaporated by Hawking radiation now~\cite{Page1976}.
-When PBHs are considered as dark matter, the currently allowed mass window for PBHs was shown around $10^{20}g$~\cite{Inomata2017}, $10^{-10}-10^{-8}M_{\odot}$~\cite{Kuhnel2017}, $5 \times 10^{-16}M_{\odot}$, $2 \times 10^{-14}M_{\odot}$ and $25-100M_{\odot}$~\cite{Carr2017}, $10^{16}-10^{17}g$, $10^{20}-10^{24}g$ and $1-10^{3} M_{\odot}$~\cite{Carr2016}, $10^{4}-10^{6}M_{\odot}$~\cite{Dike2023}, $10^{6}-10^{12}M_{\odot}$~\cite{DAgostino2023}, so the allowed mass window for PBHs is seemingly broad and a more accurate mass window needs further investigation.
+PBHs can offer us an opportunity to explore the physics of the early universe and may play some important roles in cosmology~\cite{Bagui2025}.
+Thus, PBHs were widely discussed in some modified gravity theories, such as scalar-tensor gravity~\cite{Barrow1996}, $f(T)$ gravity~\cite{Bhadra2013}, Brans-Dicke gravity~\cite{Aliferis2021}, $f(Q)$ gravity~\cite{Chanda2022}, teleparallel gravity~\cite{Bourakadi2022}, $f(Q,T)$ gravity~\cite{Bourakadi2023}, and studied in some inflationary models including slow-roll inflation~\cite{Carr1993, Ivanov1994, Yokoyama1998, Bellido2017, Pi2018, Biagetti2018, Fu2020, Davies2022, Lin2020, Yi2021, Gao2021, Gao2021a, Yi2021a, Wu2021, Wang2024, Wang2024a, Chen2024, Solbi2024, Frolovsky2025, Afzal2025, Choudhury2025, Cook2023}, ultra-slow-roll inflation~\cite{Di2018, Fu2019, Ballesteros2020, Liu2021, Figueroa2022, Zhai2022, Chen2022, Zhai2023, Choudhury2024, Su2025} and constant-roll inflation~\cite{Motohashi2020, Tomberg2023, Bourakadi2023}.
+PBHs also have attracted lots of attention since they may constitute part or all of dark matter~\cite{Clesse2015, Kawasaki2016, Carr2016, Inomata2017, Inomata2018, Carr2018, Germani2019, Kusenko2020, Pacheco2020, Calabrese2022, Pacheco2023, Flores2023, Dike2023}, they may play a role in the synthesis of heavy elements~\cite{Fuller2017, Keith2020, Calza2025} and could be responsible for some astrophysical phenomena, such as, seeding supermassive black holes~\cite{Kawasaki2012, Clesse2015, Carr2018, Kusenko2020}, seeding galaxies~\cite{Clesse2015, Carr2018}, explaining the gravitational wave signals observed by the LIGO detectors~\cite{Inomata2017a, Kusenko2020, Wang2023}.
+The existence of PBHs formed in the early universe remains an open question.
+PBHs with masses smaller than $5 \times 10^{14}g$ would have evaporated by Hawking radiation by now~\cite{Page1976}.
+When PBHs are considered as dark matter, studies have suggested various possible mass ranges~\cite{Inomata2017, Kuhnel2017, Carr2017, Dike2023, DAgostino2023}, though these proposals differ significantly in scale.
+Consequently, the allowed mass window for PBHs appears broad, but a more precise range requires further investigation.
+However, recent analyses have converged on the "asteroid mass" range of $10^{17}-10^{23}g$, within which PBHs could potentially explain the entire dark matter~\cite{Carr2016, Green2024}.